Monday Madness: Ecuador Giants, Pulitzer's Sketchy Contest, Paranormal UFOs, and "Natural Selection" Movie

 Finally, I’d like to talk a little about a mostly off topic subject.
 I get advertisements, press releases, and unofficial recommendations to read or watch an enormous amount of irrelevant and frankly useless crap.
 For whatever reason, I decided to watch an upcoming movie, due out next month, called Natural Selection with Anthony Michael Hall and a bunch of lesser actors from various cable TV series and minor movies.
 The plot summary was vague to the point of incoherence, but it was billed as a psychological suspense thriller set in a high school.
 A few seconds into the film, with its plodding pace, turgid camerawork, and wooden acting I realized that this was a bait and switch.
 I got suckered into one of those Christian movies that tries and fails to imitate a Hollywood one.

 Now, to be fair, I don’t know that this is intended as a Christian movie.
 The director doesn’t seem to be promoting it explicitly as such but does describe it in typically Christian terms, such as good vs. evil, redemption and salvation, and the power of love.
-The imagery, talk of God, and explicit themes make it difficult to interpret the director’s intent any other way than as a Christian film, or at least one that inspires, like The Blind Side, to appeal to that market.
+The imagery, talk of God, and explicit themes make it difficult to interpret the director’s intent any other way than as a Christian film, or at least one that aspires, like The Blind Side, to appeal to that market.

 This was amply clear when the blond-haired, blue-eyed putative hero, Tyler (Mason Dye, performing the script as though mumbling it under duress), befriends dark-haired Indrid (a standout Ryan Munzert, delivering the movie’s only competent performance).
 When we see inside Indrid’s bedroom, the camera pauses ostentatiously on a pair of books: an omnibus Nietzsche and Darwin’s Origin of Species.
 The ominous import given to the books (and a giant framed portrait of Nietzsche) both signals that Indrid is the movie’s villain and that the film sees atheism and evolution as dark forces threatening the world order. (“Indrid” is a real but very rare name, and I wonder if it is a sidelong reference to Indrid Cold, one of the Men in Black of ufology fame and an extraterrestrial who tries to imitate humanity.)
 Indeed, the villain spouts anti-God rhetoric while his classmates advocate for God.
 Later in the film, the hero is spurred to action by watching a televangelist preach the Gospel under the none-too-subtle banner of “JC SAVES.”